TABLE OF CONTENTS

 Obtaining a NAICS code for your business is your responsibility.
 When doing so, every business should choose a code that best describes their business activity.
 If your business has more than one unique line of work, you may need to use more than one code.

 If you’re interested in looking up codes, you have two options.
-The first is to visit the NAICS search page, where you can search for your line of business.
+The first is to visit the NAICS search page, where you can search for your line of business via their lookup tool.
 If you can’t find your code there, you can visit the Census Bureau’s website and contact them for further details.

 How Do I Find a Company’s SIC Code?